cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

 - For genome tables (ex. tobg-cpc-85, etc.), we can do the following in our queries:
     - Add `_annot` to columns in the 2nd section of our database table - `ko_annot`, `prokka_annot`, etc.
+    - Add `_unannot` to columns in the 2nd section of our database table.
     - Search for gene calls with at least one annotation using `annotated`.
+    - Search for gene calls with no annotations (or that were annotated as "hypothetical protein") using `unannotated`.
 - In the evaluation table, we can use the following:
     - Use `hqnr` to search for high quality, non-redundant genomes.
 - In every other case, we treat data with the following considerations: